nats-io/nats.ws/README.md

 When you publish a message you can specify some options:

-- `reply` - this is a subject to receive a reply (you must setup a subscription) before you publish.
+- `reply` - this is a subject to receive a reply (you must set up a subscription) before you publish.
 - `headers` - a set of headers to decorate the message.

 ### `SubscriptionOptions`